Jamesyu420/NumLM/README.md

 # SolveLM

-This is a ongoing training package for numerical resolution of solving linear model by Baichen Yu.
+This is a training package for numerical resolution of solving linear model by Baichen Yu.
 Some main ideas are below.

 ## QR factorization